Your Guide to Car Seat Requirements Illinois: Staying Safe on the Road

 • Manufacturer’s guidelines for Child safety seat Use

-Finally, adjust the harness straps to fit snugly over your child’s shoulders and buckle the chest clip at armpit level.
-Regularly check the installation to ensure it remains secure and consult a certified Child Passenger Safety Technician for further assistance if needed.
+Finally, adjust the harness straps to fit snugly over the child’s shoulders and buckle the chest clip at armpit level.
+The harness straps should lie snugly across the child’s shoulders with no slack, and the shoulder belt guide should direct the belt correctly across the chest.
+Regularly check that the seat remains installed correctly and consult a certified Child Passenger Safety Technician if needed.

 • Always consult the owner’s manual before installing any type of car seat or booster seat in your vehicle.